aemreusta/ehr-privacy-framework/README.md

 # Privacy-Preserving Electronic Health Records (EHR) Framework

+**AIN413 Machine Learning For Healthcare - Course Project**
+**Hacettepe University - Department of Artificial Intelligence Engineering**
+**Spring Semester 2025**

+---

+**Student:** Ahmet Emre Usta
+**Student ID:** 2200765036
+**Instructor:** Güldén Olgun
+**Course:** AIN413 Machine Learning For Healthcare

+---

+## 📋 Project Overview

+**Title:** Privacy-Preserving Strategies for Electronic Health Records

 A comprehensive, production-ready framework implementing **five major privacy techniques** for securing electronic health records while maintaining data utility for healthcare analytics and research.
+This project explores privacy-preserving strategies for securing EHRs to mitigate risks while maintaining the integrity and utility of the data.

+### Problem Definition

+The growing use of electronic health records (EHRs) has revolutionized healthcare by providing accessible, efficient, and accurate patient data management.
+However, with the increased digitization of sensitive health data, privacy concerns have become a critical issue.
+Unauthorized access to EHRs, data breaches, and misuse of personal health data can lead to severe consequences, including identity theft, discrimination, and loss of trust in healthcare systems.

+### Motivation

+The increasing number of cyberattacks on healthcare systems has led to significant privacy violations.
+The sensitive nature of health data, combined with the growing trend of sharing data across platforms, increases the risk of exposure.
+Developing and evaluating privacy-preserving techniques is essential not only to comply with legal and ethical standards, but also to preserve patient trust in healthcare technologies.

 ## 🎯 Key Features